 - Criminalization of inappropriate touching in healthcare settings

 - Prohibition of touching of erogenous areas as a psycho-therapeutic or any other healing technique, and specifically as ‘therapy’ for recovery from sexual abuse

 - Restricting practitioners providing therapy for sexual abuse recovery to those with special accreditation, who are accountable to AHPRA or a recognized professional body

 - Better protections for patients who are subjected to financial, psychological, sexual or spiritual exploitation by health service providers

-- Improved protections for complainants and whistleblowers and higher penalties for those who attempt to harass or intimidate complainants
+- Improved protections for whistleblowers and higher penalties for those who attempt to harass or intimidate complainants

 - A more efficient and accessible complaints system